The Best Friend's Guide to Breast Augmentation

 - Cutting-edge knowledge.
 Dr. Paul Warner Papillion is a double board-certified Plastic Surgeon who dedicates his practice to cosmetic and aesthetic surgery to provide the latest techniques in both surgical and non-surgical procedures.
 Dr. Papillion has worked with numerous internationally recognized plastic surgeons gaining knowledge from the masters themselves.
 Dr. Papillion is also an active member of the American Society of Plastic Surgeons.

 - Hospital privileges.
-Both Dr. Moore and Dr. Papillion hold hospital privileges for the procedures they perform, ensuring the utmost safety for their patients.
+Both Dr. Moore, Dr. Papillion, and Dr. Sarosiek hold hospital privileges for the procedures they perform, ensuring the utmost safety for their patients.

 - Personalized consultation.
 Cool Springs Plastic Surgery provides a detailed consultation to best address your desires and concerns.
 Based on your needs, they offer a range of surgical and non-surgical options.